space-physics/iri2016/README.md

 This Python wrapper of IRI2016 uses our build-on-run technique.
 The first time you use IRI2016, you will see messages from the Meson build system and your C compiler.

+If you have errors about building on the first run, ensure that your Fortran compiler is specified in environment variable FC--this is what most build systems use to indicate the desired Fortran compiler (name or full path).

 ### Manual build

 This should not be necessary, but is included for troubleshooting purposes.